 LED Description Operation ●(∝) Signal from Transmitter has been detected by the Receiver, but not matched.
-Link operation required - (∝) No Transmitter signal is received, e.g. the flight control system is powered on but the Transmitter is powered off.
-Switch on ■ (∝) The Receiver and Transmitter have been linked to each other successfully.
+Link operation required ■ (∝) No Transmitter signal is received, e.g. the flight control system is powered on but the Transmitter is powered off.
+Switch on (∞) The Receiver and Transmitter have been linked to each other successfully.
 Can work normally

-The DR16 Receiver is compatible with the Futaba transmitters which have optional FASS MODE MULT, MLT2 or 7CH.
-Users can find out more available Futaba transmitters and configuration requirements refer to the FAQ->The Transmitter setup of FUTABA.
+MLT2 or 7CH.
+Users can find out more available Futaba transmitters and configuration requirements refer to the FAQ--The Transmitter setup of FUTABA.